Marreese Speights: Golden State Warriors (2013–2016)

 On July 12, 2013, Speights signed with the Golden State Warriors.
-On February 10, 2014, Speights scored a career-high 32 points in a 123–80 win over the Philadelphia 76ers.
+On February 10, 2014, Speights scored a career-high 32 points in a 123–80 victory over the Philadelphia 76ers.

 Speights won his first NBA championship with the Warriors after they defeated the Cleveland Cavaliers in the 2015 NBA Finals in six games.
-After being the team's top scoring option off the bench in 2014–15, he gained the nickname "Mo Buckets".
+After being the team's top scoring option off the bench in 2014–15, Speights gained the nickname "Mo Buckets".

 On June 29, 2015, the Warriors exercised his team option for the 2015–16 season.

 During the 2015–16 season, Speights helped the Warriors record a 24–0 start to the season (an NBA record) and helped them finish 73–9, the best overall record in NBA history, surpassing the 1995–96 Chicago Bulls' mark of 72–10.
 In Game 3 of the Warriors' 2016 first-round playoff series against the Houston Rockets, Speights, who didn't attempt a three-pointer in the first 29 playoff games of his career, was 3-of-6 on three-pointers and finished with 22 points in a 97–96 loss.
 The Warriors went on to defeat the Rockets in five games.
 In the second round, Speights helped the Warriors defeat the Portland Trail Blazers in five games to qualify for the Western Conference Finals.
-In their conference finals match-up with the Oklahoma City Thunder, the Warriors fought back from a 3–1 deficit in the series to win clinch a 4–3 victory.
-In Game 5 of the series, Speights scored 14 points in 9 minutes to help the Warriors save their season.
-With a Game 7 victory, the Warriors moved on to the NBA Finals for the second straight year.
-The Warriors would again face the Cleveland Cavaliers.
-Despite the Warriors going up 3–1 in the series following a Game 4 win, they went on to lose the series in seven games to become the first team in NBA history to lose the championship series after being up 3–1.
+In their conference finals match-up with the Oklahoma City Thunder, the Warriors fought back from a 3–1 deficit in the series to clinch a 4–3 victory.
+In Game 5 of the series, Speights scored 14 points in nine minutes to help the Warriors save their season.
+With a Game 7 victory, the Warriors moved on to the NBA Finals for the second straight year, where they would again face the Cleveland Cavaliers.
+Despite the Warriors going up 3–1 in the series following a Game 4 victory, they went on to lose the series in seven games to become the first team in NBA history to lose the championship series after being up 3–1.

 Los Angeles Clippers (2016–2017)

 On July 12, 2016, Speights signed with the Los Angeles Clippers.

-On January 16, 2017, he scored a season-high 23 points in a 120–98 win over the Oklahoma City Thunder.
-On May 23, 2017, Speights opted out of his contract for the 2017–18 season with the Clippers, making him an unrestricted free agent.
+On January 16, 2017, he scored a season-high 23 points in a 120–98 victory over the Oklahoma City Thunder.
+On May 23, Speights opted out of his contract for the 2017–18 season with the Clippers, making him an unrestricted free agent.

 Orlando Magic (2017–2018)

 On July 27, 2017, Speights signed with the Orlando Magic.
-On October 30, 2017, he scored 18 points and hit a career-high six 3-pointers, including five in a six-minute span, in a 115–99 win over the New Orleans Pelicans.
+On October 30, he scored 18 points and hit a career-high six three-pointers, including five in a six-minute span, during a 115–99 victory over the New Orleans Pelicans.

 Guangzhou Loong Lions (2018–2021)

 On July 2, 2018, the Guangzhou Loong Lions of the CBA announced the signing of Marreese Speights.
 On January 16, 2019, his import player roster spot was replaced by Cory Jefferson.

-On August 17, 2020, it was reported that the Guangzhou Long-Lions had re-signed with Speights.
+On August 17, 2020, it was reported that the Guangzhou Long-Lions had re-signed Speights.